tedkim97/tedkim97.github.io/_posts/2020-06-12-movie_vis_presentable.md

 The solution to this problem is to extract colors algorithmically using the ["color quantization"](https://en.wikipedia.org/wiki/Color_quantization) approach.
 The idea is to reduce the number of colors in an image, and representing the image with a reduced (and lossy) color palette (i.e compressing).
 In our earlier example, we could replace all of the different black pixels with (0,0,0), (0, 2, 0), or (1,0,0).

 There are a lot of approaches to quantization, but *machine learning* (clustering) is a fairly popular choice.
-The tradeoff is that clustering can take a decent amount of time depending on the number of clusters or size of the dataset, and if we're running a clustering algorithm on several thousand frames of a movie, the overall processing time is long.
+The trade-off is that clustering can take a decent amount of time depending on the number of clusters or size of the dataset, and if we're running a clustering algorithm on several thousand frames of a movie, the overall processing time is long.
 Below are some examples of color quantization run on some random images/frames.

 <center><blockquote class="imgur-embed-pub" lang="en" data-id="a/IaiP8tc"><a href="//imgur.com/a/IaiP8tc">Comparisons of Average vs Color Quanitifaction</a></blockquote><script async src="//s.imgur.com/min/embed.js" charset="utf-8"></script></center>